Bharath-vaj/odata-v2-salesforce-api/README.md

 # Salesforce Lightning App Builder

 ## Overview
 Salesforce Lightning App Builder allows users to create custom pages with a drag-and-drop interface, requiring no coding.
 However, displaying external object fields—data stored outside Salesforce—on record pages poses a challenge.
-This guide outlines three methods to achieve this: Custom Lightning Components, Salesforce Flow Builder, and Indirect Lookup relationships.
+This guide outlines three methods to achieve this: Custom Lightning Components, Salesforce Flow Builder, and Indirect Lookup relationships, along with the associated code complexity for each approach.

 ## Approaches to Viewing External Object Fields in Salesforce Record Pages

 ### 1. Custom Lightning Component
-Custom Lightning Components allow you to create a tailored experience for displaying external object fields within Salesforce record pages.
-By using the Aura framework in the Salesforce Developer Console, a Custom Lightning Component was developed to overcome the limitation of built-in components, enabling real-time data fetching from external sources.
-This approach, though requiring JavaScript and Salesforce framework knowledge, offers maximum customization.
+Custom Lightning Components offer maximum customization by allowing you to create a tailored experience for displaying external object fields within Salesforce record pages.
+By using the Aura framework in the Salesforce Developer Console, a Custom Lightning Component can be developed to overcome the limitations of built-in components, enabling real-time data fetching from external sources.

+- **Code Complexity:** `High.` Requires knowledge of JavaScript, Salesforce Aura framework, and potentially Apex for backend logic.

 #### Apex Class File:
 - CustomObject.apxc

 #### Custom Lightning Component Bundle Files:
 - CustomObject.cmp
 - CustomObjectController.js
 - CustomObjectHelper.js